UPDATE: LOAN SCHEMES BBLS, CBILS AND RLS HAVE NOW CLOSED TO NEW APPLICATIONS - SEE ALTERNATIVES

 - Help to pay off deferred VAT tax bills due to HMRC.
 If you have accepted the offer to defer VAT, it will still be repayable at some stage.
 Funding support can be provided to enable you to clear your tax liabilities, rather than needing to defer them further.

 - Finance for large orders relating to the virus - this covers funding that can help manage the cash flow pressures if you get a large order relating to the Government's efforts to manage the outbreak.
-This can include finance for medical supplies, items such as ventilators and their associated parts, services such as contracts to provide medical staff or other types of care staff.
+This can include finance for medical supplies, items such as ventilators and their associated parts, and services such as contracts to provide medical staff or other types of care staff.

-- Government backed loans (CBILS) and alternatives - in response to the cash flow pressures on businesses that are seeing their trade reduced, or eradicated, the Government has introduced the Coronavirus Business Interruption Loan Scheme.
+- Government-backed loans (CBILS) and alternatives - in response to the cash flow pressures on businesses that are seeing their trade reduced, or eradicated, the Government has introduced the Coronavirus Business Interruption Loan Scheme.
 There are also a number of alternative sources of emergency funding for companies that don't qualify, are declined for CBILS or cannot wait if there are delays.

 Following the ongoing rollout of this scheme, there have been reports that many applications and enquiries are not resulting in a loan being approved.
 Therefore we have detailed an alternative to CBILS that may help those that have been rejected, don't qualify or don't want the burden of a loan.